The Shops of Woburn Sands

 When John Giles planned out Vicarage Street, he had already had a customer in John Pikesley, because in December 1888 he sold the corner plot, to Pikesley for £145, and he was described as “postmaster” in the sale.
 He was officially appointed to that job on 26th January 1888, and the post office was built in the summer of that year, as he took a mortgage of £250 on it in September.
 John Pikesley was a carpenter and undertaker by trade, and he carried on his undertaking business premises at the rear until ill-health forced him to give up, and it passed to his nephew Edgar Smith, who transferred it to premises in Hardwick Place.
 Pikesley continued as Postmaster until another nephew, Alfred John Holmes, took over and continued until 1948, to be followed by Wallace Swain, from Bletchley, and others.
 Holmes’ sister, Alice, was for many years postmistress at Aspley Guise.

 However, Pikesley had only built on half of the plot he purchased, and on the same day as he completed his purchase, he sold the other half to George Willison for £75.
 He had a confectionery business at Aspley Guise with a branch at Wolverton.
 Willison built his “Providence House”, and a later owner, Mr Bathurst, told Arthur Parker there still remained marks of Willisons religious character on the building.
 In the early 1900’s Willison relinquished the business to become a missioner in Cumberland, and for a few years it was held by Frederick Andrews, a baker, who gave up in 1904.
 In the early part of that year Willison leased the shop to William John Horton, the chemist, who came up from No. 73.
 Horton & Bayes had a shop in Fenny Stratford and both were leading members of the Friends fraternity here, and Mr Bayes had married Mr Hortons daughter in 1900.
 However Horton did not hold the shop for long, and at the beginning of November 1906 he sold his business and assigned the lease to Ernest William Bathurst, who came from Tewkesbury (the well-known boat-building family) and after the first War, Bathurst purchased the property, the frontage of which still carries the decoration of its early days.
 From his start on 1st November 1906, the business became the oldest in Woburn Sands to be run by the same family on the same premises.
 Ernest’s son, Eric Noel (always known as “Dick”) took over, and he retired and left the district, just seventy years from the time his father first sold his potions from Providence House.
-The “Prince of Wales” feathers design at the ends of their shopfront have been attributed to the story of a young Prince staying with friends locally in the 1930’s, and buying his sweets there, but I have not been able to corroberate this!
+The “Prince of Wales” feathers design at the ends of their shopfront have been attributed to the story of a young Prince staying with friends locally in the 1930’s, and buying his sweets there, but I have not been able to corroborate this!
 Dolly Mills – “Mr Bathurst’s chemist shop was a great help healthwise.
 When one could not afford to pay a doctor for advice Mr Bathurst, a very kindly man, was always willing to listen and suggest something to help.
 His son Dick took over the business from his father until he too retired.
 They had two, if not three, enormous bottles of red and blue liquid in the windows.”
 It has remained a chemist ever since and was Rochmills in the 1970’s for some time before becoming Woburn Sands Pharmacy in about 2002.
 This closed in 2017, when the pharmacy moved down to No.47.
 In 2018, it opened as “No.31 – Tapas Bar & Kitchen”.
+Above it is The Ivory Wardrobe, Bridal Boutique.

 Top, No.31 Bathursts shopfront from c.1916 (photo WSDS)